 Consider Figure \ref{fig:graphs_heirarchy}.
 There is the set of all the possible final states of the two fused clusters, which are not necessarily cluster states.
 Within this general set we define three classes of final states.
 The first class consists of stabilizer states, which we consider in theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation}, where we can operate with a phase shift gate on qubit $e$ to generate a cluster state.
 The set of stabilizer states is marked by yellow in Figure \ref{fig:graphs_heirarchy}.

-The second class consists of Weighted graph states having the same structure as the required fused cluster states.
+The second class consists of weighted graph states having the same structure as the required fused cluster states.
 There are two cases, which we consider in theorem \ref{Theorem - when it's graph state}: (i) $|n(b)|=2$, which means that the qubit $b$ that we fuse is from the middle of its cluster.
-Then, every Weighted graph state with the same structure is also a stabilizer state. (ii) $|n(b)|=1$, which means that the qubit $b$ that we fuse is from the edge of its cluster.
-Then, the final states are also cluster states up to two-qubit rotations.
+Then, every weighted graph state with the same structure is also a stabilizer state. (ii) $|n(b)|=1$, which means that the qubit $b$ that we fuse is from the edge of its cluster.
+Then, the final states are also cluster states up to one two-qubit rotation.
 Note, however, that such a cluster state can be generated also by applying one $CZ$ gate.
 The set of Weighted graph states is marked by red in Figure \ref{fig:graphs_heirarchy}.

-The third class consists of cluster states up to two-qubit rotations, when $|n(b)|=2$, and one-qubit rotations, when $|n(b)|=1$.
-This is a set of states that can take the form of the cluster state by operating with two-qubits gates on $n(b)$ and a single qubit gate on $e$ in the case $|n(b)|=2$, and single qubit gates on $n(b)$ and a single qubit gate on $e$ when $|n(b)|=1$.
+The third class consists of cluster states up to one two-qubit rotation and one single-qubit rotation, when $|n(b)|=2$, and two single-qubit rotations, when $|n(b)|=1$.
+This is a set of states that can take the form of the cluster state by operating with two-qubit gate on $n(b)$ and a single qubit gate on $e$ in the case $|n(b)|=2$, and single qubit gates on $n(b)$ and a single qubit gate on $e$ when $|n(b)|=1$.
 The case $|n(b)|=1$ is very useful.
 The case $|n(b)|=2$ is less useful, as it requires the application of a 2-qubit gate, which however is still less than the three $CZ$ gates, that need to be applied in order to construct the required fused cluster state from the original one-dimensional clusters without fusion.
-In theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates} we identify these states and prove that if $|n(b)|=1$, then they are Weighted graph states.
-In theorem \ref{Theorem - maximally entangled graph state} we prove that when $|n(b)|=1$, it includes all the Weighted graph states with maximal entanglement entropy.
-This set of states that are cluster states up to two-qubit rotations or one-qubit rotations is marked by green in Figure \ref{fig:graphs_heirarchy}.
+In theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates} we identify these states and prove that if $|n(b)|=1$, then they are weighted graph states.
+In theorem \ref{Theorem - maximally entangled graph state} we prove that when $|n(b)|=1$, it includes all the weighted graph states with maximal entanglement entropy.
+This set of states that are cluster states up to one two-qubit rotation (and one single-qubit rotation) or single-qubit rotations is marked by green in Figure \ref{fig:graphs_heirarchy}.